20 dead after limousine, vehicle crash in New York

 “What we can tell you at this point is that it is a 2 vehicle, multi fatalities as a result of this crash.
 The investigation is very preliminary it’s in its infancy stages,” New York State Police Capt.
 Richard O’Brien said in a Saturday night news conference.

 The crash occurred near Apple Barrel, a store and café that’s popular with tourists during fall.
+The store's parking lot was filled with cars and people at the time of the crash, leading some to believe the victims could include pedestrians, the Times Union of Albany reported.
+The limousine was speeding down a hill prior to the collision.

-Bridey Finnegan, who lived near the crash site, told WTEN she heard a loud bang followed by screaming.
+Bridey Finnagen, who lived near the crash site, told WTEN she heard a loud bang followed by screaming.

 “I heard a loud bang I came out my front door to see what was going on,” Finnagen told the station.
 “I saw a lot of people here at the Apple Barrel out in the parking lot.
 Then I heard screaming.
 Then I saw this large van, a very unusual looking vehicle out here in Schoharie in the bushes and really wrecked, hit a tree.”